 QuickBooks is beloved in the small business community as an easy-to-use, full-service accounting solution, so this option should definitely be on your radar.

-For another SAP alternative, consider Zoho Books, a web-based accounting software solution with three plans and multiple add-on options.
-Zoho Books is also known as one of the most affordable options on the market, with their highest-level plan costing just $29 per month.
+For another SAP alternative, consider Zoho Books, a web-based accounting software solution with four plans and multiple add-on options.
+Zoho Books is also known as one of the most affordable options on the market, with a free plan and paid plans ranging from $20 to $70 per month.

 With a Zoho Books plan, you can manage your business’s invoices, estimates, time and project tracking, expense tracking, banking, reporting, taxes, and more.